-Following the filing of a petition for assisted outpatient treatment, if it comes to the court's attention that the individual will not make himself or herself available for an evaluation, the court may order law enforcement to transport the individual for the mental health evaluation and to take the individual to the designated preadmission screening unit or hospital.
-The court must be satisfied that reasonable effort was made to secure an examination before the court orders a peace officer to transport the individual for an evaluation.
-Instead, under the bill, following the filing of a petition for assisted outpatient treatment, if it came to the court's attention that the individual would not make himself or herself available for an evaluation, the court could order a peace officer to take the individual into protective custody.
-After the individual was taken into protective custody, a peace officer or security transport officer would have to transport the individual to the designated preadmission screening unit or hospital.

-The court would have to be satisfied that reasonable effort was made to secure an examination before the court ordered an individual to be taken into protective custody and transported.
+Currently, following the filing of a petition for assisted outpatient treatment, if it comes to the court's attention that the individual will not make himself or herself available for an evaluation, the court may order law enforcement to transport the individual for the mental health evaluation and to take the individual to the designated preadmission screening unit or hospital.
+The court must be satisfied that reasonable effort is made to secure an examination before the court orders a peace officer to transport the individual for an evaluation.
+Instead, under the bill, following the filing of a petition for assisted outpatient treatment, if it comes to the court's attention that the individual will not make himself or herself available for an evaluation, the court may order a peace officer to take the individual into protective custody.
+After the individual is taken into protective custody, a peace officer or security transport officer must transport the individual to the designated preadmission screening unit or hospital.
+The court must be satisfied that reasonable effort is made to secure an examination before the court orders an individual to be taken into protective custody and transported.